elevonix-labs/finest-data-subnet/docs/miner.md

 ## Making Datasets

 ### 1. Prepare the Environment
-Make sure you have access to an S3 bucket where the data is stored and where the outputs will be saved.
-Also, ensure you have a Slurm-based HPC system for running the pipeline.
+Ensure you have a Slurm-based HPC system for running the pipeline.
 If you are not familiar with Slurm, please refer to [datatrove.md](datatrove.md).

 ### 2. Run the Pipeline